DslsDZC/DslsOS/README.md

 ## License

-DslsOS is released under the MIT License.
+DslsOS is released under the GNU General Public License v3.0 License.
 See LICENSE file for details.

 ## Support